-September 26, 2013 - Eric and Ryan Jensen, brothers who owned Jensen Farms, are taken into custody and charged with introducing tainted cantaloupe into interstate commerce.
+September 26, 2013 - Eric and Ryan Jensen, brothers who own Jensen Farms, are taken into custody and charged with introducing tainted cantaloupe into interstate commerce.

 October 22, 2013 -The Jensen brothers plead guilty to misdemeanor charges.

-January 28, 2014 - The Jensen brothers are sentenced to five years' probation, including six months in home detention, for their role in a 2011 listeriosis outbreak.
+January 28, 2014 - They are sentenced to five years' probation, including six months in home detention, for their role in the 2011 listeriosis outbreak.

 Ricotta Cheese - 2012

 September 10, 2012 - Multistate outbreak of listeriosis associated with Frescolina Marte Brand Ricotta Salata Cheese.
 Forever Cheese, Inc., initiates a voluntary recall of Frescolina Marte Brand Ricotta Salata Cheese with a single lot number.
 Four days later, Forever Cheese, Inc., expands the recall and removes all cheese related to the Italian exporter from the market.